Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Introduction

 Synthetic data generation is emerging as a promising solution to address data shortages and mitigate privacy concerns \cite{liu2025preserving}.
-Early simulators and statistical measures \cite{lee2002eyes, lan2022eyesyn} primarily generated fixation positions and durations or relied on simplified parametric procedures that constrain realism and subject specificity.
-More recently, with the wider adoption of generative adversarial networks (GANs) \cite{goodfellow2020generative}, SP-EyeGAN \cite{prasse2023sp} has been used to produce realistic temporal scanpaths, including both fixations and saccades, and these synthetic data have been employed for pre-training to conduct downstream tasks.
+More recently, with the wider adoption of generative adversarial networks (GANs) \cite{goodfellow2020generative}, SP-EyeGAN \cite{prasse2023sp} generates realistic temporal scanpaths, including both fixations (periods of relatively stable gaze) and saccades (rapid eye movements between fixation points).
 However, they use a random noise distribution to generate signals that are not specific to the target, which limits the approach's practicality in real applications.
-Later, denoising diffusion probabilistic models (DDPMs) \cite{ho2020denoising} have introduced strong priors for time-series generation; DiffEyeSyn \cite{jiao2024diffeyesyn}, in particular, conditions a diffusion process on identity-removed signals and user embeddings to inject user-specific attributes while preserving natural gaze trajectory.
-These advances motivate a systematic study of how to best encode subject identity and which generative approach most effectively preserves individual gaze behavior.
+More recently, denoising diffusion probabilistic models (DDPMs) \cite{ho2020denoising} have emerged as a powerful framework for time-series generation.
+For example, DiffEyeSyn \cite{jiao2024diffeyesyn} conditions the diffusion process on identity-removed signals and user embeddings to incorporate user-specific attributes while preserving natural gaze trajectories.
+These methods motivate us to conduct a systematic experiment of how to encode subject identity and which generative approach most effectively preserves individual gaze behavior.